Groups with infinitely many ends are not fraction groups: The result

 \section{The result}

-In the following we will use $X$ to denote the Cayley graph of a finitely generated group $F$ with respect to some finite generating set.
+In the following we will use $X$ to denote the (right) Cayley graph of a finitely generated group $F$ with respect to some finite generating set.
 We will identify $F$ with vertices of $X$, and use $d$ to denote the standard metric on the Cayley graph $X$.
+The isometric left-action of $F$ on $X$ and its subsets will be denoted by left multiplication.
+The notation $B(x,\xi)$ will stand for the closed ball centred at $x$ of radius $\xi$.

-We will assume that $F$ has infinitely many ends, and so there will exist a constant $K$ such that the ball $B = B(1,K)$ disconnects $X$ into at least 3 components.
+We will assume that $F$ has infinitely many ends, and so there will exist a constant $\kappa$ such that the ball $B = B(1,\kappa)$ disconnects $X$ into a space with at least 3 infinite components.
 We will use $S$ to denote the set of vertices of $B$.

 \begin{dfn} We say that $A \subset X$ is a \emph{shoot} \iff there exists $w \in F$ such that $A$ is a connected component of $X \smallsetminus w B$.
 We say that $w B$ \emph{bounds} the shoot. \end{dfn}